 Doctors classify lymphomas—cancers of the white blood cells known as lymphocytes—into two broad categories: Hodgkin lymphoma and non-Hodgkin lymphoma.
 The conditions have some overlapping symptoms, but doctors (i.e. hematopathologists) tell the difference between the lymphomas by reviewing a biopsy of the affected cells.

-More than 81,000 Americans are diagnosed with non-Hodgkin lymphoma each year.
+More than 81,000 Americans are diagnosed with non-Hodgkin lymphoma each year, including around 800 children and teenagers.
 It’s more common among males, older adults, and people with European ancestry.

 Non-Hodgkin lymphoma may occur at any number of places within the body.
 Some types are slow-spreading—without many symptoms—while others are aggressive, spreading quickly with notable symptoms.
 Different types of non-Hodgkin lymphoma respond to treatment differently, and some types have better prognoses than others.

 “Since there are more than 60 different subtypes of non-Hodgkin lymphoma, adequate tissue biopsy and review by experienced pathologists is a key first step to managing a new diagnosis of lymphoma,” says Scott Huntington, MD, an Associate Professor of Internal Medicine (Hematology) at Yale Cancer Center.